kmcnaught/kmcnaught.github.io/OKGO.md

 - Some games may be sensitive to launch order - e.g. they require OKGO to be running before the game is launched (or maybe vice versa).
 Feedback is very welcome if you take notes on this

-- Sometimes it may be necessary to set yout game to use “fullscreen windowed” or “windowed” + maximised
+- Sometimes it may be necessary to set your game to use “fullscreen windowed” or “windowed” + maximised

 - If the game isn't responding to OKGO, make sure the game has focus by clicking on the game